KielLagmay/MoodleDataCleanser_5/README.md

 4) DataCleanser_Server.ipynb modified to print out benchmark evaluations (time taken to process all the files).

 July 21, 2021
-1) Revised Items 4c and 4d in the How to Use section to improve clarity.
+1) Revised Steps 4c and 4d in the How to Use section to improve clarity.
 2) Revised Troubleshooting section to indicate the necessary downloads for using the CleanMoodleData.ipynb file.

+July 22, 2021
+1) Revised Step 3 in the How to Use section to improve clarity.